Prince Buster: 1970s and beyond

 His career slowed up in the 1970s as the predominant style moved away from ska and rocksteady towards roots reggae, in part because as a Muslim he found it difficult to tailor his style towards a Rastafari audience.
 However he did make an appearance in the 1972 movie The Harder They Come, which featured Campbell in a cameo role as a DJ.

 He subsequently moved to Miami to pursue business interests including running a jukebox company.
 From 1973 Campbell effectively retired from the music business, with only a handful of compilation albums issued.
 Even with the new interest in his music following the 2-Tone-led ska revival in the UK in 1979, he remained out of the limelight.
 Following an acclaimed appearance at the first Reggae Sunsplash event in July 1984 in London, he resumed performing with the Skatalites as his backing band towards the end of the 1980s, and resumed recording in 1992.

-In 1994, a UK court ruled in favour of John Folkes and Greensleeves Records after they brought a lawsuit against Campbell and Melodisc (CampbelI by this time had acquired Melodisc) concerning authorship of "Oh Carolina".
+In 1994, a UK court ruled in favour of John Folkes and Greensleeves Records after they brought a lawsuit against Campbell and Melodisc (Campbell by this time had acquired Melodisc) concerning authorship of "Oh Carolina".
 Campbell had a top 30 hit in the UK with the track "Whine and Grine" (no. 21, April 1998) after the song had been used in an advert for Levi's.

 In 2001, Campbell was awarded the Order of Distinction by the Jamaican Government for his contribution to music.
 He performed at the 2002 Legends Of Ska festival in Toronto.
 Other appearances include: Sierra Nevada World Music Festival in 2003; the 2006 Boss Sounds Reggae Festival in Newcastle upon Tyne, the 40th Montreux Jazz Festival in Switzerland with the Delroy Williams Junction Band, and the 2007 UK Rhythm Festival.
 Campbell resided in Miami, Florida.

+The Buster, "Girl Why Don't You", was covered by ska band Madness for their 2005 album, The Dangermen Sessions Vol. 1.
+It was the third cover of a Prince Buster song to be released by the group, following "Madness" and "One Step Beyond".
+The single failed to attract much air play from radio stations and made little impression on the UK Singles Chart.